OctaCoreWasTaken/qc-sim/SECURITY.md

 currently being supported with security updates.
 Current not-released version is being supported with security updates.

-[NOTE]
+[!NOTE]
-Branches might not
+> Branches might not
-be supported and therefore it is not recommended to use them unless it has been publicly confirmed Use them at your own risk!
+> be supported and therefore it is not recommended to use them unless it has been
+> publicly confirmed Use them at your own risk!

 | Version | Supported          |
 | ------- | ------------------ |